Unpolarized Dihadron Fragmentation Functions in Nonlocal Chiral Quark Model: Introduction

-When analyzing the semi-inclusive processes with two detected hadrons in the final states such as $e^{+}+e^{-}\to h_{1}+h_{2}+X$ or $e^-+p\to e+h_{1}+h_{2}+X$, one needs to define the unpolarized dihadron fragmentation function $D^{h_1,h_2}_{q}(z_1, z_2, Q^2)$ (uDiFF) which is the probability of a quark $q$ fragmenting into two hadrons $h_1$ and $h_2$ with the light-cone momentum fractions $z_1$ and $z_2$, respectively~\cite{Konishi78}.
-The QCD evolution equations of uDiFFs have also been intensively investigated ~\cite{Vendramin81,Sukhatme80,deFlorian04,Majumder04,Majumder05}.
-Later on, all possible dihadron fragmentation functions (DiFFs) for two hadrons have been defined and studied to leading twist in Ref. \cite{Bianconi00} and subleading twist in Ref. ~\cite{Bacchetta04}.
-After integrating over the quark transverse momentum, there are only two kinds of DiFFs to survive at leading twist: the unpolarized one $D^{h_{1},h_{2}}_{q}$ and the polarized one $H^{\sphericalangle, h_{1},h_{2}}_{q}$.
-In practice, $D^{h_{1},h_{2}}_{q}$ should be extracted from global fits of unpolarized cross sections of the relevant processes such as $e^{+}+e^{-}\to h_{1}+h_{2}+h_{3}+h_{4} +X$ and $e^-+p\to e^-+h_{1}+h_{2}+X$.
-To extract $H^{\sphericalangle, h_{1},h_{2}}_{q}$, one needs analyze the Artru-Collins azimuthal asymmetry in $e^{+}e^{-}$ annihilation, which is the correlation between the azimuthal orientations of two hadron pairs in back-to-back jets~\cite{AC1,AC2}.
+In this article, we would only focus on the $N$=2 case.
+When one analyzes the semi-inclusive processes with two detected hadrons in the final states such as $e^{+}+e^{-}\to h_{1}+h_{2}+X$ or $e^-+p\to e+h_{1}+h_{2}+X$, their cross sections can be written as the convolution of the perturbative kernel and the unpolarized dihadron fragmentation function $D^{h_1,h_2}_{q}(z_1, z_2, Q^2)$ (uDiFF) which is the probability of a quark $q$ fragmenting into two hadrons $h_1$ and $h_2$ with the light-cone momentum fractions $z_1$ and $z_2$, respectively~\cite{Konishi78}.
+The QCD evolution equations of uDiFFs have been intensively investigated ~\cite{Vendramin81,Sukhatme80,deFlorian04,Majumder04,Majumder05}.\\

-The interest on DiFFs has been stimulated by the possibilities of extracting the quark transversity distribution $h_{1}^{q}(x)$ by measuring the Single-Spin Asymmetries (SSA) in the process $e^-+p^{\uparrow}\to e^-+\pi^{+}+\pi^{-}+X$ with the transversely polarized target~\cite{Radici:2001na}.
-SSA is proportional to the following quantity ~\cite{Radici:2001na}:

-where $f_{1}^{q}(x)$ is the unpolarized Parton Distribution Function (PDF). $M_{h_1,h_2}$ is the invariant mass of the hadron pair.

-Recently the up and down quark valence transverseties have been extracted in Ref. ~\cite{Bacchetta:2012ty}.
-They used the experimental data of $\pi^{+}\pi^{-}$ semi-inclusive deep ielastic scattering (SIDIS) off transversely polarized target from the HERMES and COMPASS collaborations ~\cite{HERMES,COMPASS}.
-In their analysis, the values of $H^{\sphericalangle, h_{1},h_{2}}_{q}$ have been taken from the Belle data on almost back-to-back emission of two $\pi^{+}\pi^{-}$ pairs in $e^{+}e^{-}$ annihilations ~\cite{Belle}.
-However, the values of $D^{h_{1},h_{2}}_{q}$ in Ref. ~\cite{Bacchetta:2012ty} are from a parametrization which is able to reproduce the two-hadron yield of the PYTHIA event generator.
-They are not directly from the analysis of the experimental data ~\cite{Bacchetta:2012ty}.
-Therefore, the investigation of the uDiFFs $D^{\pi^{+},\pi^{-}}_{q}$ becomes very desirable.
-Furthermore it is also important to generalize our study to the flavor SU(3) case as one studies the SIDIS with the kaons appearing in the final state.